 Welcoming our brand new Seasons cast: Introducing Sian and Helena, who are joining Upswing to explore our changing relationship with nature and the world around us.
 Seasons will work across the live and digital space, and Sian and Helena will be touring live shows across libraries with us this summer.
 Read more on that here, or meet the cast below!

-Sian studied Acro dance at National Centre for Circus Arts and graduated in 2020, as well as dabbling in juggling, hand balance and hand to hand.
+Sian studied at the National Centre for Circus Arts and graduated in 2020, they specialise in acrodance as well as dabbling in juggling, handstands and hand to hand.
 Sian is currently drawing inspiration from the rhythm and playfulness found within capoeira, and is particularly interested in kinetic art, especially the ways in which this might mix with circus.

 “As a newly emerging professional circus artist, ‘Seasons’ will give me the opportunity to find my feet within the industry through working collaboratively with Helena Berry and Vicki Amedume (Upswing’s Artistic Director).
 In the last few years, I have become increasingly aware of the climate crisis and exploring this topic in an uplifting way and encouraging children to feel connected to nature will be extremely rewarding.
 I am eager to share my own practice and develop my skills during this process.” – Sian